-4.3.4 System Eligibility
+4.3.3.2 System Eligibility

-Systems should fall within the minimum and maximum BH/square foot guidelines in Table 23: Recommended Range BH/SF for SMB Projects

-, defined by business sector.
-Systems outside of these ranges may be accepted on a case-by-case basis with a reasonable, documented justification.
+The Program expects that projects applying for the prescriptive incentives should fall within the minimum and maximum BH/square foot guidelines in Table 23 for each business sector.
+BH/square foot is defined as the actual equipment heating output at 17F.
+The Program may accept projects outside of these ranges on a case-by-case basis with a reasonable, documented justification.